History of Indianapolis in Timeline

 Loading Video...

-1998: Homicide Spike
+1998: Spike in Homicides

-1999: Gainbridge Fieldhouse Replaces Market Square Arena
+1999: Gainbridge Fieldhouse replaces Market Square Arena

-1999: Indianapolis News Ceases Publication
+1999: Last Edition of the Indianapolis News

 In 1999, the Indianapolis News, an evening publication, printed its last edition.

-In 1999, the Republican's 32-year hold on the mayor's office ended.
+In 1999, the Republican party's 32-year control of the mayor's office in Indianapolis came to an end.

-2000: Bart Peterson took office
+2000: Bart Peterson takes office

-2000: Pacers Make NBA Finals Appearance
+2000: Pacers First NBA Finals Appearance

 In 2000, led by Larry Bird and Reggie Miller, the Indiana Pacers made their first NBA Finals appearance.

-2000: Indiana Fever Debut
+2000: Debut of the Indiana Fever

 In 2000, the Indiana Fever of the Women's National Basketball Association (WNBA) debuted.